hhuDelta/hhudelta.github.io/content/zh/authors/Yuting Zhou/_index.md

   - 研究生
 ---

 I received my B.E. degree in computer science and technology from NingboTech University in 2021.
-I am currently working toward M.E. degree as a member of HHU-CV Lab, under the guidence of Professor Yirui Wu.
+I am currently working toward M.E. degree as a member of Delta Lab, under the guidence of Professor Yirui Wu.
 You can also follow me on CSDN website with ID zyt131415 or Github website with ID zyt0211.